-0.3 (low skew) and 2.0 (high skew), the distinct values between 256 (= 2^8) and 65536 (= 2^{18}), and the tuple count was set to 1,000,000.
+and 2.0 (high skew), the distinct values between $256 = 2^8$) and $65536 = 2^{18}$), and the tuple count was set to 1,000,000.
 Note that we did not vary the number of tuples as the time and space complexities are independent of this.

 A permutation step was also applied on the produced Zipfian frequencies to decide the order of frequencies over the data domain.
-We experimented with four different permutation techniques that were used in [9, 8]: NoPerm, Normal, PipeOrgan and Random.
+We experimented with four different permutation techniques that were used in Garofalakis and Gibbons [2004, 2002]: NoPerm, Normal, PipeOrgan and Random.
 The detailed description of these permutations are presented below:

-- NoPerm does not change the order of frequencies produced by the Zipfian data generator, i.e., smaller values have higher frequencies. - Normal permutes the frequencies to resemble a bell-shaped normal distribution, with higher frequencies at the center of the domain. - PipeOrgan permutes the frequencies in a "pipe-organ"-like arrangement, with higher frequencies at the two ends of the data domain. - Random permutes the frequencies in a completely random manner over the data domain.
+- -NoPerm does not change the order of frequencies produced by the Zipfian data generator, that is, smaller values have higher frequencies. - -Normal permutes the frequencies to resemble a bell-shaped normal distribution, with higher frequencies at the center of the domain. - -PipeOrgan permutes the frequencies in a "pipe-organ"-like arrangement, with higher frequencies at the two ends of the data domain. - -Random permutes the frequencies in a completely random manner over the data domain.

-Real Life Data Set To see how effectively AHIST performs, we measured its behavior over real-life data sets.
+5.2.2 Real Life Data Set.
+To see how effectively AHIST performs, we measured its behavior over real-life data sets.
 Because the key aspect of the approximate histogram constructions is improved asymptotic performance with guaranteed near optimal quality, we needed large datasets.
 We show the results for the Dow-Jones Industrial Average (DJIA) data set available at StatLib7 that contains Dow-Jones Industrial Average (DJIA) closing values from 1900 to 1993.
-There were a few negative closing values and some obvious errors (like 100.,10,100. for consecutive closings) - we removed these errors, and focused on the first 16384 values so that we can compare the running time of the VOPT for this dataset and synthetic data.
+There were a few negative closing values and some obvious errors (like $100.^{},10,100.^{}$ for consecutive closings)-we removed these errors, and focused on the first 16384 values so that we can compare the running time of the VOPT for this dataset and synthetic data.
 The dataset is plotted in Figure 11(a).
-Figure 11(b) shows the running time of the VOPT algorithm on the datasets of different sizes.
+Figure 11(b) shows the running time of the VOPT algorithm on the datasets at B=50 when skew was set to 1.
+For the DJIA data sets, we used the prefixes to create datasets of different sizes.
 The Figure establishes that the VOPT algorithm takes similar running times on the same size of data.